 Like most surgical procedures, it is a simple process that does not have lasting complications.
 Though some women fear that it has long-term effects on fertility, private abortion clinics in London agree that abortion does not affect future pregnancy or the chance of complications in pregnancy.

 Abortion is a difficult choice, and it is entirely normal to have mixed feelings after the procedure.
 Speak to your doctor about things to expect, how to care for yourself and know about support groups (family and close friends) who can work with you to manage the changes.
-If you are looking for private pregnancy termination clinics, please book an appointment at Well Women Clinic.
+If you are looking for clinics for medical termination pregnancy, please book an appointment at Well Women Clinic.